capttwinky/twisted_dirwatch/README.md

 To Use
 ======
-1. import the module
+1) import the module

     import dir_watch

-2. create a watcher for a directory
+2) create a watcher for a directory

     my_notify = Dir_Watcher("/tmp/filewatch")

-3. register one or more callback functions
+3) register one or more callback functions

-    a. declare a function that takes the event string and twisted FilePath
+    ## declare a function that takes a twisted FilePath
+    ## set a refrence to that function in the watcher's callbacks dictionary
+    ## where the key == string representation of the event needing response
-    b. use tw_simple_proc for parallel processing of events
+    ## use tw_simple_proc for parallel processing of events
-    c. can also use Queue.Queue, etc.
+    ## can also use Queue.Queue, etc.

     def callbackfn(event, filepath):
         print filepath